 I specialize in the history and material culture of early medieval Europe.
 I have a background in archaeology and architectural history, and I combine those topics with the study of the way history was written in the Early Middle Ages.
 I have published a Latin edition and an English translation of the ninth-century author Agnellus' Liber pontificalis ecclesiae Ravennatis (Book of Pontiffs of the Church of Ravenna).
 Each of these volumes includes a study of the text, in which I explore Agnellus' literary models and sources, and explain why the text has its rather idiosyncratic form and chronological structure.
 I have also edited a book entitled Historiography in the Middle Ages.
-My most recent book, Ravenna in Late Antiquity, a history of the city and monuments of Ravenna from the fifth to the ninth centuries, was published by Cambridge University Press in 2010.
+My book Ravenna in Late Antiquity is a history of the city and monuments of Ravenna from the fifth to the ninth centuries (Cambridge University Press, 2010).
+Another book, Fifty Early Medieval Things, was co-written with Paolo Squatriti and Hendrik Dey, and will be published in 2018.
 My current project considers the role of bishops as church-builders, from late antiquity through the Carolingian period.
 Finally, I am the Executive Editor of The Medieval Review, an online book review journal in medieval studies.
 I teach surveys and upper-level courses on medieval history, as well as more specialized courses on topics related to the western European Early Middle Ages.

 Deborah Mauskopf Deliyannis